Legal provisions of COM(2021)347 - Consumer credits

 (c)concludes credit agreements with consumers on behalf of the creditor;

-(14) ‘profiling’ means any form of automated processing of personal data as defined in Article 4, point (4), of Regulation (EU) 2016/679;
+(14)‘profiling’ means profiling as defined in Article 4, point (4), of Regulation (EU) 2016/679;

-(19) ‘overdraft facility’ means an explicit credit agreement whereby a creditor makes available to a consumer funds which exceed the current balance in the consumer's current account;
+(18)‘overdraft facility’ means an explicit credit agreement whereby a creditor makes available to a consumer funds which exceed the current balance in the consumer’s current account;

-(20) ‘overrunning’ means a tacitly accepted overdraft whereby a creditor makes available to a consumer funds which exceed the current balance in the consumer's current account or the agreed overdraft facility;
+(19)‘overrunning’ means a tacitly accepted overdraft whereby a creditor makes available to a consumer funds which exceed the current balance in the consumer’s current account or the agreed overdraft facility;

-(a)the credit or services in question serve exclusively to finance an agreement for the supply of specific goods or the provision of a specific service, and
+(a)the credit or services in question serve exclusively to finance an agreement for the supply of specific goods or the provision of a specific service; and

-Article 4 - Conversion of amounts expressed in euro into national currency
+Conversion of amounts expressed in euro into national currency

 2. Member States may round off the amounts resulting from the conversion referred to in paragraph 1, provided that such rounding off does not exceed EUR 10.

-Article 5 - Obligation to provide information free of charge to consumers
+Obligation to provide information free of charge to consumers

-Article 6 - Non-discrimination
+Article 6

-Member States shall ensure that the conditions to be fulfilled for being granted a credit do not discriminate against consumers legally resident in the Union on ground of their nationality or place of residence or on any ground as referred to in Article 21 of the Charter of Fundamental Rights of the European Union, when those consumers request, conclude or hold a credit agreement or crowdfunding credit services within the Union.
+Member States shall ensure that the conditions to be fulfilled for being granted a credit do not discriminate against consumers legally resident in the Union on ground of their nationality or place of residence or on any ground as referred to in Article 21 of the Charter of Fundamental Rights of the European Union, when those consumers request, conclude or hold a credit agreement within the Union.

-CHAPTER II - INFORMATION TO BE PROVIDED PRIOR TO THE CONCLUSION OF THE CREDIT AGREEMENT OR OF THE AGREEMENT FOR THE PROVISION OF CROWDFUNDING CREDIT SERVICES
+CHAPTER II - INFORMATION TO BE PROVIDED PRIOR TO THE CONCLUSION OF THE CREDIT AGREEMENT

-Article 7 - Advertising and marketing of credit agreements and crowdfunding credit services
+Advertising and marketing of credit agreements

 (a)the borrowing rate, fixed or variable or both, together with particulars of any charges included in the total cost of the credit to the consumer;